AndrejOrsula/pyo3_bindgen/README.md

 }
 ```

-Afterwards, include the generated bindings anywhere in your crate.
+Afterwards, you can include the generated bindings anywhere in your crate.

 ```rs
 include!(concat!(env!("OUT_DIR"), "/bindings.rs"));